Can CCL19 Predict Chronic Lyme Disease Symptoms?

 Does a high CCL19 level mean infection is still present?

 Not necessarily.
-Elevated levels may reflect immune activity, inflammation, or other mechanisms that are still being studied.
+Elevated levels may reflect immune activity, inflammation, or other biologic mechanisms that are still being studied.

 Dr. Daniel Cameron, MD, MPH